Skip to Content

 Bike Rental San Francisco

 You don’t need to join a tour to bike the bridge with Blazing Saddles.
-There is a 24-hour bike hire option so that you can explore the bridge and the city at your own pace.
-Maps, directions, various trails and ferry times are provided and the route to Sausalito is straightforward.
+They also offer a 24-hour bike hire option so you can explore the bridge and the city at your own pace.
+You’ll get a rental map, directions, various self-guided tours and ferry times are all provided.
+The route to Sausalito is straightforward.

 Blazing Saddles hire doesn’t include ferry tickets because the ferry is operated by another company.
-You can buy your ferry ticket when you pay for your bike hire which saves you queuing at the ferry terminal.
-Get off at Pier 41 and it’s just a short ride back to drop off your bike.
+However, you can buy your ferry ticket when you pay for your bike hire, which saves you queuing at the ferry building.
+Get off the ferry at Pier 41, and it’s just a short ride back to drop off your bike.

-Many thanks to Blazing Saddles who very kindly gave us discounted rates for our Bike the Bridge tour.
-They were helpful and friendly and the bikes were in excellent condition.
+Thanks to Blazing Saddles who very kindly gave us discounted rates for our Bike the Bridge tour.
+They were helpful and friendly, the bikes were in excellent condition and we had a great time on our Golden Gate Bridge bike tour.

-Have you been to San Francisco?
-Did you bike across Golden Gate Bridge?
+Have you been to San Francisco or considered biking the Golden Gate Bridge?
 Or any other bridge in any other city?

 Pin it!